2572 - Configuring DHCP High Availability in Universal DDI

 }

-Switch to your CSP browser window.
-In IPAM/DHCP, within the IP Space, IP Address Block and Subnet you created, click on the 172.31.101.100-172.31.101.199 range to go inside of the range.
+Switch to your Infoblox Portal browser window.
+In IPAM/DHCP, you should be able to see this lease when accessing the range 172.31.101.100-172.31.101.199.
 You should see the corresponding DHCP lease for testing-linux.
 This verifies that testing-linux can at least get an IP Address from the DHCP servers.

 Task 6: Testing DHCP High Availability